sashinpivotal/dsa-java-review-doc/README.md

     - double hourlyRate;

 - Refactor *HRClient* class
+  - Remove code that create *Employee* objects
-  - Create two *SalariedEmployee* objects and one *HourlyEmployee* object replacing *Employee* objects
+  - Create two *SalariedEmployee* objects and one *HourlyEmployee* object

 - Create *Department* class under the *com.hr.personnel* package with the following fields:
   - String name
   - String location
   - com.hr.personnel.Employee[] employees // array with size of 100
-  - int currentIndex // set to 0 for now
+  - int currentIndex // - set to 0 for now - represents
+                     // - represents a number of valid Employee objects
+                     //   in the array

 - Add and implement the following methods to the *Department* class
   - void addEmployee(Employee employee)
   - int letEmployeesWorkAndReturnNumberOfEmployeesWhoWorked()
+    - This method should return number of Employee objects in the *employees" array whose "work()" method returns "\<name\> worked" response

 - Refactor *HRClient* class to use *Department* class
   - Add employee objects to the *Department* object